-Andi Turner is a Fellow-Ambassador and Associate Tutor for the Professional Association for Childcare and Early Years.
+Andi Turner is a former Fellow-Ambassador and Associate Tutor for the Professional Association for Childcare and Early Years.
 She’s also a Brand Ambassador for Childcare Expo.
-She blogs from the heart on the day to day issues facing Childminders.
+She blogs from the heart on the day to day issues facing Childminders and the early years sector as a whole.
 She does her very best to show how things are never quite as bad as they might seem after a few good coats of looking-at and that there’s more ways than you’d ever thought possible of putting the joy back into childminding.

 She’s the first to admit she’s neither the perfect Mother nor the perfect Childminder but she does do her very best at both.
 Bless.
 She’s not a fan of forward planning, learning journals or tracking sheets and can’t quite fathom out why anybody would choose to do such things when they don’t have to.
 She’s quite certain that in her 13 year childcare career she’s not once had fun yet doing paperwork and is never ever likely to and so she simply avoids it wherever possible.
 The irony of actively denouncing the outstanding OFSTED grade as “not all it’s cracked up to be” is not lost on the triple outstanding Childminder: indeed nobody got up and danced on the tables with the introduction of the new OFSTED “good” logo quite as spontaneously and energetically as she did.